SolaceProducts/event-management-agent/README.md

 NB: Specify the Docker OS base image to use if required by editing the event-management-agent/service/application/docker/base-image/Dockerfile file

-4. Start the Event Management Agent by passing a tag (e.g. v1) and the location of the configuration file (e.g. /tmp/configFiles/perf1-ema.yml)
+#### Starting the Event Management Agent

+Provide the Docker image tag (e.g. v1), the location of the configuration file (e.g. /tmp/configFiles/perf1-ema.yml) and the environment variables containing the password(s)

 ```
 ./runEventManagementAgentDocker.sh v1 /tmp/configFiles/perf1-ema.yml
 ```

+### Running a Discovery scan

+The Event Management Agent is now connected to the Solace Cloud Console.
+Follow the steps in the documentation to run a Discovery scan: https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#collecting_runtime_data

 ## Broker Plugins